wethod/learning-center-source/content/planning/index.md

 ---
 ## Overview

-The planning has two section: **People Allocation** and **Projects' Heatmap**, the first one is useful to look at teammates availability, allocate them for projects and check that you respect the budget quota, the second section shows the project's daily 'weight' or, in simple words, how many people ore planned on a project each day, it also offers a 'milestone' system that allow your team to see an overview on the important scheduled events.
+The planning has two section: **People Allocation** and **Projects' Heatmap**, the first one is useful to look at teammates availability, allocate them for projects and check that you respect the budget quota; the second section shows the daily amount of people needed by each project, it also offers a *milestone system* that allows your team to have an overview on the scheduled events.

+Everything is arranged into a six weeks calendar, you can explore past and future using the horizontal scroll or clicking on the top right arrow navigator.

+The blue dot in the calendar's header highlights the current day.

 ## People Allocation